Ajmal Masroor: Career

-He spoke at an event immediately after the murder of Jamal Khashoggi and said that Mohammed Bin Salman was directly responsible for the murder of Mr Khashoggi and he should be tried for him crime.
-He said that Saudi Arabia was ruled by illegitimate regime and the civilised world should boycott the country, not sell them arms, intelligence or should never offer its rulers the red carpet treatment when they come to the UK or Europe.
+Masroor spoke at an event immediately after the murder of Jamal Khashoggi, and said that Mohammed bin Salman was directly responsible for the murder of Khashoggi.
+Masroor added that Bin Salman should be tried for his crime.
+He said that Saudi Arabia was ruled by an illegitimate regime, and the civilised world should boycott the country; not sell them arms or intelligence; and should never offer its rulers the red carpet treatment when they come to the UK or Europe.

 Personal life

-Masroor currently lives in Haringey, London.
-His interests include learning about new cultures and world food, playing badminton, and reading based on history, society and politics.
-He is a keen cyclist and gardener.

-Masroor has a brother, not sharing the same surname, Mustafa Almansur, who was the organiser of the Grenfell tower protests in 2017.
-Almansur was rumoured to be a former terrorist suspect.
+Masroor has a brother, Mustafa Almansur, who was the organiser of the Grenfell Tower protests in 2017.

-Despite Masroor being an Imam and leading Friday prayers, several of his siblings have chosen to leave Islam.
-His brother Amir Moshkur Hussain is an outspoken critic of Islam and follows a liberal, humanist approach to religion and philosophy.

 On 17 December 2015, Masroor was stopped by a U.S. embassy staff from boarding Virgin Atlantic flight at Heathrow Airport to John F. Kennedy International Airport.
-Masroor was informed that his U.S. business visa had been revoked and received no further explanation as to why he was being prevented from travelling, despite travelling to the U.S. four times earlier in the year.
+Masroor was informed that his U.S. business visa had been revoked, and received no further explanation as to why he was being prevented from travelling, despite travelling to the U.S. four times earlier in the year.
 On 22 December, he was invited to the U.S. embassy to speak about the matter but was still not given a reason, nor an apology.
-On 13 January 2016, it was reported that he was prevented from travelling to the U.S. and his visa was revoked over concerns about one of his 28,000 Facebook followers.
-Masroor set up a website, called www.flyingwhilemuslim.org.uk, so other Muslims can document any similar experiences they have faced while trying to travel to U.S.
+On 13 January 2016, it was reported that he was prevented from travelling to the U.S., and his visa was revoked over concerns about one of his 28,000 Facebook followers.
+Masroor set up a website, www.flyingwhilemuslim.org.uk, so other Muslims can document any similar experiences they have faced while trying to travel to U.S.

-In 2019 the US embassy in London has reissued Masroor a valid US visa and has welcomed him to travel to the USA anytime.
+In 2019, the US embassy in London reissued Masroor a valid US visa and welcomed him to travel to the USA any time.